Universal-Team/Universal-Manager/README.md

-# Updater
+# Universal-Updater

-The Developement is currently on hold.
-The next work would be as soon as possible.
+Rename the Updater to Universal-Updater.

+There is a Rewrite planned to switch the Graphics from PP2D to Citro2D.